microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     creating a Service Connection and create a new Service Connection in your project using your Service Principal credentials.

-Lab - Azure DevOps Build (Continuous Integration -- CI)
+Lab - Azure DevOps Build Continuous Integration
 -------------------------------------------------------

 +-----------------------------------+-----------------------------------+